History of the Anaheim Ducks: 2008–09 season: More playoff success

 The Ducks struggled to start the season, going 1–5, but reversed the sluggish start with a sweep of a four-game road trip, winning games in Toronto, Ottawa, Montreal and Columbus.
 The Ducks won eight of nine games from there before adversity struck.
 Defenseman Francois Beauchemin suffered a torn anterior cruciate ligament (ACL) after taking a slapshot off the ankle in a game against Nashville.
 Days later, Brian Burke resigned from his position as general manager, handing over the reigns to right-hand man Bob Murray as the former leave to take the same position with the Toronto Maple Leafs just days later.
 Young forward Bobby Ryan was then called up to the team from the Iowa Chops, the Ducks' AHL affiliate.
 Reports indicated Ryan was good enough to make the team out of camp but was sent down only due to salary cap restraints.
 The Ducks continued to play better, but went only 9–13–2 heading to the All-Star break.
 Three Anaheim Ducks players, Ryan Getzlaf, Jean-Sebastien Giguere and Scott Niedermayer, were all named starters for the NHL All-Star Game, held in Montreal.
 However, the Ducks' fortunes, did not change much after the break, as the team lost four out of their next six games.

 As the NHL trade deadline approached, the Ducks were considered one of the more interesting teams because they were right on the cusp of being a seller.
 Several high-profile players were said to be on the trading block, including defensemen Chris Pronger and Scott Niedermayer.
-In the end, neither was ultimately dealtm but the Ducks did make one move before the deadline; Chris Kunitz, as well as prospect Eric Tangradi, was sent to the Pittsburgh Penguins on February 27 in exchange for defenseman Ryan Whitney.
+In the end, neither was ultimately dealt but the Ducks did make one move before the deadline; Chris Kunitz, as well as prospect Eric Tangradi, was sent to the Pittsburgh Penguins on February 27 in exchange for defenseman Ryan Whitney.
 General manager Bob Murray explained the team needed to "re-tool the defense with a good puck moving defenseman".
 On trade deadline day, the Ducks were busy.
 The team placed center Brian Morrison on waivers—where he was claimed by Dallas—acquired forward Erik Christensen from Atlanta for prospect Eric O'Dell and they traded Samuel Pahlsson to the Chicago Blackhawks for defenseman James Wisniewski and prospect Petri Kontiola.
 Anaheim also traded Travis Moen and defenseman Kent Huskins to San Jose in exchange for prospect Nick Bonino and goaltending prospect Timo Pielmeier; Steve Montador was also moved, going to Boston in exchange for Finnish forward Petteri Nokelainen.